By Kathleen Rushall

-Dermatology is a recognized specialty in traditional Chinese medicine.
-Traditional Chinese medicine treatments for skin disorders have been in use since 1100 to 221 B.C. in China.
+Dermatology is a recognized specialty in traditional Chinese medicine.1 Traditional Chinese medicine treatments for skin disorders have been in use since 1100 to 221 B.C. in China.
 Acupuncture and Chinese herbal therapy are the most common methods in TCM used to treat skin conditions and can provide longer-lasting relief than Western methods.
 Chinese herbology is effective for several reasons.
 Because of the complexity of plant materials, it is far more balanced than medicine that is based on isolated active ingredients, and is far less likely to cause side effects.
+Herbal medicine seeks primarily to correct internal imbalances rather than to treat symptoms alone, and therapeutic intervention is designed to encourage this self-healing process.2

-Numerous clinical studies have been conducted that prove Oriental medicine's efficacy in the treatment of skin conditions.
+Numerous clinical studies have been conducted that prove Oriental medicine’s efficacy in the treatment of skin conditions.
 In a clinical trial at the famous Beijing Guan Anmen hospital, Department of Dermatology professor Zhu Renkang enrolled 108 patients with widespread plaque psoriasis to investigate the effectiveness of Chinese herbal medicine in treating this stubborn disease.
-His results revealed that 72.2% of the patients had a total clearing of skin, and 11.1% had significant improvement, meaning that there was over 80% improvement in the patients' conditions.
+His results revealed that 72.2% of the patients had a total clearing of skin, and 11.1% had significant improvement, meaning that there was over 80% improvement in the patients’ conditions.4 A report documented in 1992 in the British Journal of Dermatology (1) reveals that traditional Chinese herbal medicine has been shown to be extremely effective in the treatment of severe cases of atopic eczema.